blinks/ozymandias/README.markdown

 - A history track card (6, 8, ..., 24, 26, 30).
 - Influence tokens in several denominations.

+### Myths [Portrait]
+Each myth has a faction and a number, from 1 to ~6.
+Lower numbers are better for expansion, higher numbers are better for war.
+Myths also have a title and often some rules text.

+### Sectors [Landscape]
+Each sector has a number, from 1 to ~6.
+Lower numbers make placement harder, higher numbers make it easier.
+Sectors also have a title and often some rules text.

 ![Through the desert.](https://camo.githubusercontent.com/0ed4c7dda939eefe38cd659dd866ed62bad31b86/68747470733a2f2f312e62702e626c6f6773706f742e636f6d2f2d77434754474e436b4663512f574f30565a2d52373659492f41414141414141415173592f53635a5843596f6f6e56304b486c374f7361493468394f564c4e53477864706b67434c63422f73313630302f6465736572742d6e696768742d74696e792d6c616e6473636170652e6a7067)

 ## Setup